To Read Now

 Coalbed methane we understand from our previous lesson.
 "Tight gas" refers to natural gas that is locked in extraordinarily impermeable hard rock or that is trapped in sandstone or limestone formations that are impermeable or nonporous ("tight sand").
 "Shale gas" refers to natural gas that is trapped within shale, a formation of fine-grained sedimentary rocks.

 In the International Energy Outlook 2013, the EIA reports, "In the United States, one of the keys to increasing natural gas production has been advances in the application of horizontal drilling and hydraulic fracturing technologies, which have made it possible to develop the country's vast shale gas resources and have contributed to a near doubling of estimates for total U.S. technically recoverable natural gas resources over the past decade" (p.
 41).
+This trend, as clearly indicated above, continues today.

 To Read Now